dreger/audaciousfox.net/_posts/linked/2016-09-15-variable-fonts.md

 ---
-title: "\"A New Kind of Font: A Variable Font\""
+title: "Adobe: \"A New Kind of Font: A Variable Font\""
 link: http://blog.typekit.com/2016/09/14/variable-fonts-a-new-kind-of-font-for-flexible-design/
 date: 2016-09-15 19:00
 ---